ytyulkinaxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ### Groovy v2.5.13

-The Groovy version used by the Scripting Filter is updated to 2.5.13.
+The Groovy version used by the Scripting Filter is updated from 2.4.8 to 2.5.13.

 ### Filebeat v6.2.2